IESE Business School

 Clubs, Conferences & Competitions

 Students at IESE have ample opportunities to participate in extracurricular activities.
 The school has over 70 student-run clubs that focus on a range of professional, regional, athletic and social interests.
 On the professional side, the Consulting Club hosts workshops, mock interview sessions and presentations by consulting firms to help its members prepare for post-MBA careers in consulting.
 Meanwhile, the Asia Business Club provides support to students who aim to find work in Asia after business school and hosts cultural celebrations for holidays such as Diwali and Chinese New Year.
-As for athletics, IESE has a large range of sports clubs, including badminton, rugby, tennis and skiing, among many others.
+As for athletics, IESE has a large range of sports clubs, including beach volleyball, badminton, rugby, tennis and skiing, among many others.

 Students at IESE also enjoy a number of large annual events.
 For instance, each year the Responsible Business Club hosts the Doing Good & Doing Well Conference, a two-day event that examines key issues and responsible business practices.
 Another highly anticipated event is the Roland Berger International Case Competition, which attracts teams of students from Europe, North America and Asia and awards the winners with an internship at Roland Berger.